tasmota/docs/docs/AWS-IoT.md

 #define USE_MQTT_TLS
 #define USE_MQTT_TLS_CA_CERT // Optional but highly recommended
 #endif
-#ifndef USE_MQTT_AWS_IOT
+#ifndef USE_MQTT_AWS_IOT_LIGHT
-#define USE_MQTT_AWS_IOT
+#define USE_MQTT_AWS_IOT_LIGHT
 #endif
 #ifdef USE_DISCOVERY
 #undef USE_DISCOVERY
 #endif
 ```

-As of Tasmota version 6.6.0.3, the device-specific credentials are no longer restricted to being set at compile time only.
-You can now use the same firmware for all your devices.
-AWS IoT credentials can be set through the Console at runtime and are stored in flash memory.
-Credentials will survive firmware updates and OTA.
-Credentials will not survive a full Flash reset `Reset 5` or `Reset 6` nor will it survive a System Parameter Flash reset `Reset 3`
+As of Tasmota version 8.5.0.1, device-specific private key and certificate are no more required.
+We introduces AWS_IOT_LIGHT to use password based authentication.
+Legacy private certificate authentication can be found [here](AWS-IoT-cert).

 ## Benefits